envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 ### Creating a project for use with the Docker build image

-Create a directory parallel to envoy with your source files and a Makefile:
+Create a directory with your source files and a Makefile:

 ```
 DOCKER_SDK=/sdk